On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Proofs of results in 2024-02-05

-It is standard to verify that for any even integer $k\geq 2$, the $k$-spin model is symmetric, for detailed derivations see \cite{CoEfCMP}.
-For the range of parameters we consider in Theorem \ref{thrm:KSpin}, we show that the $k$-spin model satisfies the conditions in $\setB$ with slack $\delta>0$.
-From Corollary \ref{cor:ConditionOrder} we have that if ${\bf B.1}$ holds for slack $\delta>0$, then ${\bf B.2}$ also holds.
-In that respect, focus on ${\bf B.1}$.
+It is standard to verify that for any even integer $k\geq 2$, the $k$-spin model is symmetric, for further details see \cite{CoEfCMP}.
+For the range of parameters we consider in \cref{thrm:KSpin}, we show that the $k$-spin model satisfies $\setB$ with slack $\delta>0$.

+It is standard to verify that the condition $\CC$ in $\setB$ is satisfied.
+Furthermore, arguing as in the proof of \cref{thrm:FerroIsing,thrm:Potts}, it only remains to show that $\CA$ holds for slack $\delta>0$. i.e., then $\CB$ also holds.